 - Stay-Home Notice – A person issued Stay-Home Notice by ICA.

-5 Trace Together
+7 Trace Together

 By downloading the app and consenting to participate in it, TraceTogether allows users to "proactively help" in the contact tracing process.
 The TraceTogether app, which was developed

 by the Government Technology Agency (GovTech) in collaboration with MOH can be downloaded by anyone with a Singapore mobile number and a Bluetooth-enabled smartphone.

-6 Vendors, Visitors to Campus
+Vendors and Visitors to Campus

 If you have any visitors coming to SP Campus, you should inform them beforehand about the entry arrangements into SP and that they will have to undergo temperature screening.
 Please also ensure that approval has been given for the visitor to enter